Masjid-an-Noor (Newfoundland)

-Masjid-an-Noor is the first, and currently only, mosque in the province of Newfoundland and Labrador, Canada.
-The mosque is located in the provincial capital of St. John's, and was built in 1990 by the Muslim Association of Newfoundland and Labrador.
+Masjid-al-Noor is the first mosque in the province of Newfoundland and Labrador, Canada.
+The mosque is located in the provincial capital of St. John's.
+In 2025, the congregation procured a larger building at 135 Torbay Road, to be a second mosque named Masjid Suleman Dawood.

+Masjid-al-Noor is located at 430 Logy Bay Road and was built in 1990 by the Muslim Association of Newfoundland and Labrador.
 A large proportion of the congregation are students or faculty at the Memorial University of Newfoundland.

 A 2016 Master's degree thesis has studied the mosque and the role of five-times-daily prayer in the lives of Muslims who have immigrated to Newfoundland.